ysyk2021/the-power-of-positive-thinking-techniques-for-boosting-your-energy-and-improving-your-concentration/src/chapter-1-3.md

-Chapter 1: Introduction: Purpose and Scope of the Book
+Purpose and Scope of the Book
 ======================================================

 In this chapter, we will introduce the purpose and scope of the book "The Power of Positive Thinking: Techniques for Boosting Your Energy and Improving Your Concentration."
 We will discuss the benefits of positive thinking, common misconceptions about positive thinking, and what readers can expect to gain from the book.